eoiny/your-portfolio/README.md

 # Your portfolio

 (This document is the plan of the project and will be updated regularly.
-I made sure not to use to many technical words for people who will start with Git & Github)
+I made sure not to use too many technical words for people who will start with Git & Github)

 **Check who is online right now and let's have a chat about this project!**
 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/wddi?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)